NuGet/Announcements/README.md

 Use the [Feature](https://github.com/nuget/Announcements/labels/Feature) and [Breaking Change](https://github.com/nuget/Announcements/labels/Breaking%20Change) labels to see what's new and changed.

-New features will have one of the following labels:
+New feature announcements will have one of the following labels:
 * [Reviewing](https://github.com/nuget/Announcements/labels/Reviewing) - Feature being proposed and is undergoing review within the team and the community.
 * [Reviewed](https://github.com/nuget/Announcements/labels/Reviewed) - Feature has been reviewed and necessary feedback incorporated.
 The feature is ready to be implemented.
 * [Implemented](https://github.com/nuget/Announcements/labels/Implemented) - Feature has been implemented.